Fat 3.3 g

 This recipe is from The Healthy Kitchen – Recipes for a Better Body, Life, and Spirit (Hardcover) by Andrew Weil, M.D. and Rosie Daley (Knopf)

-Cooking spinach takes very little time, but you need to wash and drain it carefully, and remove tough stems first, which may take 5 or 10 minutes.
+Tired of the much-over used avocado toasts served erverywhere lately?
+Consider this tasty alternative!
+Cooking spinach takes very little time, but you need to wash and drain it carefully, and remove tough stems first, which may take 5 or 10 additional minutes.
 Plan accordingly.
-The spinach on these little appetizers is a great source of iron and vitamins A and C.

 3/4 cup purified water